 The University of Waterloo offers a Bachelor of Applied Science (BASc) degree program in chemical engineering.
-All students participate in the co-op work/study program, where you alternate between study and work terms.
+All students participate in the paid co-op work and study program, where you alternate between study and work terms.
 Students graduate with valuable job experience and a degree from Canada’s largest and best engineering school for undergraduate studies.

-- A relevant curriculum, with flexibility so you can specialize in areas of interest.
+- Our curriculum is highly relevant to industry, with flexibility so you can specialize in areas of interest.

-- A large faculty complement, with a wide variety of expertise ranging from biotechnology, nanotechnology, polymers and materials science, to environmental and energy topics like global climate change and fuel cells.
+- A large faculty complement including eight Research Chairs, with a wide variety of expertise ranging from biotechnology, nanotechnology, polymers and materials science, to environmental and energy topics like global climate change and fuel cells.
 See our research areas for an overview.

 - Access to chemical engineering experts for career suggestions, research experience or guidance during senior-level design projects.

-- Co-op work experience in a wide variety of chemical engineering-related jobs.
+- Paid co-op work experience in a wide variety of chemical engineering-related jobs.

 If you're unsure where to start or what program your interests align with, we've built a program compatibility tool for you to use!
 Click here to take the quiz, review the programs, and research your options.